-Many of the smaller towns have barely changed since comm-unist days.
+Many of the smaller towns have barely changed since Communist days.
 One noteworthy place is Chemnitz, known as Karl-Marx-Stadt under communism.
 Go there to see brutalist Stalinist architecture.
-For a change of scene the porcelain centre of Meissen is nearby.
-So is the vibrant city of Leipzig, worth a visit.
+For a change of scene the porcelain town of Meissen is nearby.
+The vibrant city of Leipzig is worth a visit.

 On the Baltic coast north of Berlin is the small town of Peenemünde, where the Germans built the V-1 and V-2 rockets in World War II.
 The V-1 was the world’s first cruise missile and the V-2 the first ballistic missile.
 The old power station is now a museum on the history of rocketry.
 It is one of the most interesting places we have ever visited.

 LIKE MANY GERMAN CITIES Hamburg was flattened in World War II, but you wouldn’t know it nowadays.
 Many people know it best as where the Beatles got their start in the early 60s.
 It is Germany’s second-largest city and biggest port, and there is a lot going on.
 The new Elbphilharmonie, or ‘Elphi’, has already established a reputation as one of the best concert halls in the world.